About the Report

 Chief among the elements of Shanghai’s success has been its highly organized and articulated teacher development system.
 Zhang describes teacher development in Shanghai as a triangle, with the teacher career ladder, in-service training and development, and performance appraisal as the three sides.
 Each side of the triangle is connected to and reinforces the other sides.
 Shanghai’s career ladder provides financial motivation and a progression pathway for teachers.
 The in-service training enables teachers to move along the ladder.
 Performance appraisal evaluates and recognizes teacher performance at each step of the ladder.

 This report is one of a series of reports from CIEB on teacher quality systems in top-performing countries.
-The series also includes Beyond PD: Teacher Professional Learning in High-Performing Systems and a forthcoming series of reports from Linda Darling-Hammond of the Stanford Center for Opportunity Policy in Education (SCOPE).
+The series also includes Beyond PD: Teacher Professional Learning in High-Performing Systems and the Empowered Educators study led by Linda Darling-Hammond.